AI & Automation

 Otter.ai

 Otter.ai remains one of the most widely used AI meeting transcription tools on the market.
-It offers real-time transcription, automatic summaries, and a searchable archive of all your past meetings.
+It offers real-time transcription, automatic summaries, and a searchable archive of all past meetings.
 The free tier is genuinely useful, and the Pro plan starts at $16.99/month per user.

 Fireflies.ai